A. Principles and Scope

 1. Sexual Misconduct

-1.5 Any behavior in violation of the University's Sexual Misconduct Regulation.
+- 1.6: Any other behavior in violation of the University's Sexual Misconduct Regulation.

 4. Possession of Weapons and Destructive Devices